abstractacres/abstractacres.github.io/about.md

 ---

 Hello!
 Welcome!
 My name is Christian.
 I am a patio gardener and student of engineering.
-This is a blog about anacient agricultural technology.
+This is a blog about ancient agricultural technology.